View Bernadine Garbs's Obituary on emissourian.com and share memories

 |

+Bernadine is survived by four sons, Gary Garbs and wife Melanie, Florissant, Tim Garbs, Berger, Chris Garbs and wife Kim, Union, and Matt Garbs and wife Chris, Washington; 11 grandchildren; four great-grandchildren; one sister, Mary Lee Kimminau and husband Herb, Washington; one brother, Floyd Brinkmann and wife Lea Mae, Washington; nieces; nephews; other relatives and friends.

+She was preceded in death by her husband, Theon Garbs; one brother, Jerry Brinkmann; and one sister, Eunice Siedhoff.

-A funeral Mass for Bernadine Garbs, 83, Washington, was held Tuesday, March 17, at 10 a.m. at St. Francis Borgia Catholic Church, Washington.
+A funeral Mass was celebrated Tuesday, March 17, at 10 a.m. at St. Francis Borgia Catholic Church, Washington, with the Rev. Tony Ritter officiating.

 Burial followed in the church cemetery.